Matthew C. Fragner

 Availability: Contact JNF Speakers Bureau for availability.

 Mr. Fragner has wide experience as an attorney and a businessperson.
-He is the founding partner of the law firm of Fragner Seifert Pace & Winograd, LLP, general counsel of The CIM Group, and an officer and director of Extengine, Inc., a technology integrator in the field of diesel emission reduction and biofuels.
+He is the founding partner of the law firm of Fragner Seifert Pace & Winograd, LLP.
+Mr. Fragner is Vice President of the Los Angeles Region of the Jewish National Fund and a member of JNF’s Makor group.

-As a businessperson, Mr. Fragner has owned and operated a restaurant and a real estate development company, as well as founding the predecessor of Extengine, Inc. more than 10 years ago.
+As a businessperson, Mr. Fragner has owned and operated a restaurant and a real estate development company.
 In 1993, he founded and managed an investment company that acquired and sold for substantial profit a pool of secured promissory notes originally issued in connection with wind farms in Southern California.

-Mr. Fragner serves as chairperson of Tools to Talent Non-Profit Corporation, a charitable entity that provides new computer systems to graduating 8th graders from junior high schools in disadvantaged neighborhoods.
+Mr. Fragner founded and served as chairperson of Tools to Talent Non-Profit Corporation, a charitable entity that provided new computer systems to graduating 8th graders from junior high schools in disadvantaged neighborhoods.
 In the past, Mr. Fragner has been general counsel and on the board of directors of his local synagogue and a member of the Berkeley Law Foundation.

 Download a prepared introduction for Matthew C. Fragner

 Makor (Hebrew for “source”) is a specially-trained cadre of highly-involved Jewish National Fund volunteers.
 Our primary role is to support the core functions of JNF by direct fundraising.
 Thus, we identify prospective donors, conduct direct solicitations in our own communities and around the United States and assist in educating the public about the JNF and its projects.